 The Benjamin doesn’t come with a hard-sight so you’ll be pleased to know it does come with a 3-9 x 40 sight attached.
 The reticle is of the mil-dot variety and actually, this isn’t a bad bit of kit.
 Yes, you can change it if you like but it this is your first gun then you’ll be more than happy with what you have.

 This is a pretty quiet rifle.
-If you know much about these type of guns then you’ll understand they can sound quite loud to the shooter but actually, I think you’ll be pleasantly surprised.
+If you know much about these types of guns then you’ll understand they can sound quite loud to the shooter but actually, I think you’ll be pleasantly surprised.

-The Crosman Nitro, a break-barrel air rifle that utilises .22 caliber pellets.
+The Crosman Nitro, a break-barrel air rifle that utilizes .22 caliber pellets.
 It shares a lot of similarities to the Benjamin Trail, above.
 It has, like so many other rifles, a synthetic stock to protect against the elements.
 The Nitro is another good-looking rifle.
 I love these classic lines so perhaps I’m a little biased but the numbers and stats speak for themselves with this weapon.

 Capable of shooting your projectiles at 950 fps if it’s an alloy pellet or around 800 fps if constructed of lead.
 Comes complete with a 3-9 x 32 mm scope sitting on a Picatinny rail.